 Having a baby during a pandemic while living in a city meant we ended up spending more time inside than we would have normally.
 Somehow, I exercised a lot less than I intended to postpartum, which is completely fine, but my body was feeling that itch to work hard.
 This trip was the most I had moved consistently since having my son.
 It was a bit of a shock to my system in the best possible way.
 After three days out there I felt calmer, happier and more alive than I had in quite a while.
 Waking up next to an alpine lake with sore limbs is good medicine—especially with the compound stress of caring for an infant and COVID.

 3. Connection With Each Other

-My partner and I fell in love on adventures—long days swapping pitches in Red Rocks, chasing each other down the steep trails of the Enchantments, and indulging in our shared curiosity in exploring any place new.
+My partner and I fell in love on adventures—long days swapping pitches in Red Rocks, chasing each other down the steep trails of the Enchantments, and indulging in our shared curiosity for exploring any place new.
 Adventure is like the mayonnaise on our sandwich, making everything in life that much better.
 Raising a kid has been the biggest (and best) adventure yet.
 Combining the adventure of raising a family with outdoor adventure was a dream we’d both had before we met.
 This trip was the perfect time for us to slow down and savor our new family in the most beautiful of places.

 4. With Discomfort Comes Growth.